Stephen I Báncsa: Role in the Roman Curia

 Similar to his colleagues, Stephen Báncsa also had a household, called familia in Orvieto.
 His chancellery and court located there.
 Gergely Kiss identified 57 members of the household, composed of two parts: 39 clerics and 18 laymen.
 There are reliable information of their ethnicity only about half of them; twelve members were Hungarians, followed by Italians (seven), Spaniards (five) and Frenchmen (three).
 Majority of the monks in his household were Franciscans.
 He hired a tutor, by name a certain Matthias the Pecheneg for his nephews, who were also members of his cardinal household.
-The most prominent member of his familia was chaplain Andrew the Hungarian (Andreas Ungarus), who was styled Báncsa's "commensalis".
+The most prominent member of his familia was chaplain Andrew the Hungarian (Andreas Ungarus), who was styled Báncsa's "commensalis" (Dániel Bácsatyai identified him with the historian Andrew of Hungary).
 Other members were Bentivenga dei Bentivenghi, Abril Pérez Peláez, Bishop of Urgell, Pietro da Sant'Elia, Bishop of Aquino and Timothy, Bishop of Zagreb.

 Báncsa was present in the Roman Curia at Anagni and subscribed papal documents under Innocent IV, on 25 February 1253, 13 April 1253, 31 May 1253, 28 May 1254, 4 July 1254 and 22 July 1254.
 When Innocent IV moved south with the papal army to confront Manfred, the Sicilian Regent, he accompanied the Pope, leaving Anagni on 8 October, arriving at Montecassino on 13 October for a three-day rest, and finally reaching Naples on 27 October.
 The Pope died in Naples on 7 December, five days after the disastrous battle of Foggia in which the papal army was soundly defeated and lost over 4,000 men.
 Cardinal Báncsa participated in the very short papal election of 11–12 December 1254 (that elected Raynaldus de' Conti as Alexander IV).
 During the election process, there was a dispute among the cardinals regarding the political orientation of the papacy.
 Three of them, Hugh of Saint-Cher, Guglielmo Fieschi and Ottobuono de' Fieschi supported the maintenance of the late Innocent's active foreign policy in the Holy Roman Empire and the Italian Peninsula (especially against Conradin), while John of Toledo, Ottaviano degli Ubaldini, Rinaldo di Jenne (the elected Pope Alexander IV) and Gil Torres opposed it.
 Alongside Jacobus de Porta, Riccardo Annibaldi and Giovanni Gaetano Orsini (future Pope Nicholas III), Stephen Báncsa represented a neutral stance.
 Báncsa subscribed regularly throughout the reign of Alexander IV as a member of the Pope's closest group of advisors.
 During his time in Naples, Cardinal Báncsa served as papal Auditor in the case of Bishop Ponce of Urgel; on 15 December 1254, he confirmed the sentence against Ponce for simony, incest, and other charges, and suspended Ponce; the sentence was confirmed by Alexander IV on 7 January 1255.
 In the same year, Báncsa was a member of that papal committee, which investigated the work of Franciscan friar Gerardo of Borgo San Donnino, who, in 1250, published his book entitled Introductorium in Evangelium Aeternum, which represented Joachimite idea.
 The commission ordered the destruction of the book.